stouffer/EvoGeoModules/manuscript/outline.md

 # Conclusions

-- Need to bride ecological networks with co-evolution (understand the impact of ecology vs. evolution in the local observations)
+- Need to bridge ecological networks with co-evolution (understand the impact of ecology vs. evolution in the local observations)

+- Main advance: coevolutionary dynamics are important at the continental/regional scale, much less at the local scale

 - Focus on datasets that are spatially replicated, with as good as possible phylogenies.
 Ref Buckley, Hearkel.